Best Car Camping in Colorado

 166 miles from Colorado Springs | Potable water | Flush toilets | Leashed pets allowed

 Camping in Colorado is not all about the forest, as evidenced by the famous and fantastic car campgrounds located in the Great Sand Dunes National Park.
-It is a little further away than some of the other great places to car camping in Colorado, but it’s worth the drive!
-Hike to the top of the tallest dunes in North America, then go sand-sledding down the dunes!
+It is a little further away than some of the other great places to car camping in Colorado.
+However, it’s worth the drive!
+Hike to the top of the tallest dunes in North America, then go sand-sledding!

 There are 88 sites available at Pinion Flats (National Park Service campground, just north of the Visitor Center).
-Reservations (online) are recommended well in advance for the peak season (May-September), although there may be first-come, first served sites available if not filled.
+Reservations (online) are recommended well in advance for the peak season (May-September).
+There may be first-come, first served sites available if not filled.
 There are also several private campgrounds available within 20-40 miles of the dunes.

 Reserve a Sand Dunes campsite.